ElvisWang2010/WROFE-2025/README.md

 ### Turning
 When a substantial part of one wall goes missing out of nowhere we detect a turn.
-Initially we had 2 variables control turning
+Initially, we had 2 variables controlling turning.
 ```
 TURN_THRESHOLD = 3000
 EXIT_THRESHOLD = 9500
 ```

-If the pixel area on one side dropped below the turn threshold it would initialize a turn.
+If the pixel area on one side dropped below the turn threshold, it would initialize a turn.

 ```
 if left_area <= TURN_THRESHOLD and not right_turn: